Walnoot/graph-isomorphism/readme.txt

 -o: (Optional) Optimizes counting isomorphisms by using results of other isomorphic graphs

+Alternetively, you can import main in a python shell and call print_isomorphisms or print_automorphisms from there.

 You can change "from gi import *" to "from fgi import *" in main.py to use fast coloring, which is faster in some cases, and slower in other